 2) Raft through the heart of the park

 Not one, but two world-class whitewater rivers converge in Dinosaur National Monument.
-If you have 3 to 5 days to commit to the area, there may be no better way to dive into the park’s incredible canyon scenery, wildlife viewing, petroglyphs, and stargazing (of course) than on a Gates of Lodore or Yampa River rafting trip which give you prime access to the park’s remote canyons.
+If you have several days to commit to the area, there may be no better way to dive into the park’s incredible canyon scenery, wildlife viewing, petroglyphs, and stargazing (of course) than on a Gates of Lodore or Yampa River rafting trip which give you prime access to the park’s remote canyons.
 A trip down the Green River through the Gates of Lodore offers fun, Class III whitewater, scenery that rivals Grand Canyon and beach camping at its best (perfect for stargazing).
-Meanwhile, the legendary Yampa River is no less stunning when it comes to scenery, and provides the chance to paddle a wild and free stretch of river that comes to life in the spring and early summer with exciting Class III-IV whitewater.
+Meanwhile, the Yampa River is no less stunning when it comes to scenery, and provides the chance to paddle a wild and free stretch of river that comes to life in the spring and early summer with exciting Class III-IV whitewater.
 Guided trips are typically available May – September on the Green River and May – mid-July on the Yampa.

 3) Soak under a waterfall